History of Panama (1904–1964): Organizing the new republic

 Having successfully severed their ties with Colombia, the secessionists of Panama's central government were soon faced with a secessionist problem of their own.
-The Cuna of the San Blas Islands were unwilling to accept the authority of Panama, just as they had been unwilling to accept the authority of Colombia or Spain.
+The Guna of the San Blas Islands were unwilling to accept the authority of Panama, just as they had been unwilling to accept the authority of Colombia or Spain.
 The Panamanian government exercised no administrative control over the islands until 1915, when a departmental government was established; its main office was in El Porvenir.
 At that time, forces of the Colonial Police, composed of blacks, were stationed on several islands.
 Their presence, along with a number of other factors, led to a revolt in 1925.

 In 1903 on the island of Narganá, Charlie Robinson was elected chief.
 Having spent many years on a West Indian ship, he began a "civilizing" program.
 His cause was later taken up by a number of young men who had been educated in the cities on the mainland.
 These Young Turks advocated forcibly removing nose rings, substituting dresses for molas, and establishing dance halls like those in the cities.
 They were actively supported by the police, who arrested men who did not send their daughters to the dance hall; the police also allegedly raped some of the Indian women.
 By 1925 hatred for these modernizers and for the police was intense throughout the San Blas Islands.

 The situation was further complicated by the factionalism that resulted when Panama separated from Colombia.
-The leader of one of these factions, Simral Coleman, with the help of a sympathetic American explorer, Richard Marsh, drew up a "declaration of independence" for the Cuna, and on February 25, 1925, the rebellion was underway.
+The leader of one of these factions, Simral Coleman, with the help of a sympathetic American explorer, Richard Marsh, drew up a "declaration of independence" for the Guna, and on February 25, 1925, the rebellion was underway.
 During the course of the rebellion, about twenty members of the police were killed.
 A few days later a United States cruiser appeared; with United States diplomatic and naval officials serving as intermediaries, a peace treaty was concluded.
 The most important outcome of this rebellion against Panama was a treaty that in effect recognized San Blas as a semiautonomous territory.